malithi-lalanika/Ram_Coders/README.md

 bash train-scripts/pretrain-si-mbart50.sh
 ```

-### 6. Preprocess noised data for deep obective pretrain
+### 6. Preprocess noised data for deep objective pretrain

 Go to the NMT_Final_Code/train_scripts/preprocess_for_deep_pretrain.sh file and change below paths
 - spm_encode.py file path (Add the file path inside the fairseq folder of test environment)
 - sentence.bpe.model (inside the mbart50 model folder)
-- 4 input paths ( 4 output files of sep 2)
+- 4 input paths ( 4 output files of step 2)
 - 4 outputs paths
-- DICT path ( there is an dictionary inside the mbart50 model folder and create duplcate one and rename those with languages in here en_XX and si_LK)
+- DICT path ( there is an dictionary inside the mbart50 model folder and create duplicate one and rename those with languages in here en_XX and si_LK)
-- trainpref and same as the outputs paths without language exension
+- trainpref and validpref same as the outputs paths without language extension
 - destdir path

-Run Below command to the preproccessing:
+Run Below command to the preprocessing:
 ```
 cd NMT_Final_Code/train_scripts
 source activate test